blolol/minecraft-mod-packs/packs/perkpack-4/README.md

 ## How to play

-Playing the Perkpack 4 preview is, like Perkpack 3, pretty simple stuff.
+Playing Perkpack 4 is, like Perkpack 3, pretty simple stuff.
 You'll only need to install the mod pack once.
 It will otherwise automatically keep itself up to date.

 > [!IMPORTANT]
 > **If you haven't yet played Minecraft 1.21, you'll probably need to install Java 21** in step one below.
-Perkpack 3 is based on Minecraft 1.20.1, which uses Java 17.
+Perkpack 3 was based on Minecraft 1.20.1, which uses Java 17.
 In Minecraft [1.20.5](https://minecraft.wiki/w/Java_Edition_1.20.5), Mojang updated the game to require Java 21.
 Perkpack 4 is based on the latest major release as of summer 2024, Minecraft 1.21.
 >
 > Multiple versions of Java can coexist without a problem, but you'll need to either override the Perkpack 4 Prism instance's Java version (right-click > Edit > Settings > Java), or change your default Java version in Prism Launcher's global settings.

 1. Install [Java 21](https://prismlauncher.org/wiki/getting-started/installing-java/).
 1. Install [Prism Launcher](https://prismlauncher.org).
 1. In Prism Launcher, click "Add Instance", then "Import".
-1. Give the instance a name like "Perkpack 4 Preview", then paste in this URL: https://github.com/blolol/minecraft-mod-packs/raw/main/packs/perkpack-4/prism-instance.zip
+1. Give the instance a name like "Perkpack 4", then paste in this URL: https://github.com/blolol/minecraft-mod-packs/raw/main/packs/perkpack-4/prism-instance.zip
 1. Right-click the instance, select Edit > Settings > Java, and ensure the Java installation points to an installation of Java 21.
-1. Once you're in-game, connect to `pp4.mc.blolol.dev`.
+1. Once you're in-game, connect to `mc.blolol.com`.

 ### Helpful tips